energy-modelling-toolkit/Dispa-SET/Docs/index.rst

 :Version: |version|
 :Date: |today|

 The Dispa-SET model is a unit commitment and dispatch model developed within the “Joint Research Centre” and focused on the balancing and flexibility problems in European grids [1]_.
-It is written in GAMS an Python (Pyomo) and Excel for input/output data handling and visualization.
-The selected Mixed-Integer Linear Programming (MILP) solver is CPLEX.
+It is written in GAMS an Python (Pyomo) and uses csv files for input data handling.
+The optimisation is defined as a Linear Programming (LP) or Mixed-Integer Linear Programming (MILP) problem, depending on the desired level of accuracy and complexity.